ItsTusharbz/aws-notes-obsidian-/Notes/IAM (Identity and Access  Management).md

 - policies has an action which defines whether the user  is allowed to have an access or restricted from that action.

 ##### Roles for services
-- Some AWS service an act on behalf of user.
+- Some AWS service can act on behalf of user.
 Those services can be granted a role which will define it access and action that can be performed in the account
 - common roles -
    1. EC2 instance role
    2. Lambda Function roles